 First, I don’t mean that you have to call yourself a minimalist, read books and watch documentaries about minimalism, or drastically change your life to make it the most minimal it can become.

 The Bible shows us that God wants us to enjoy our lives and live with intentionality.
-It shows us that God wants us trust him instead of money.
+It shows us that God wants us to trust him instead of money.
 He doesn’t want us to waste our lives pursuing things–more money, more stuff, bigger houses, and better cars.
 He knows that these things can never truly make us happy.

 God wants what is best for us, and he knows that materialism isn’t what’s best.